X-CEL EDUCATION workshops

 5 Year Celebration at the Cotuit Library

-HW along with APCC, the Town of Barnstable, and the Cotuit Library hosted a 5 year project event this past July to celebrate project/partner achievements.
+HW along with APCC, the Town of Barnstable, and the Cotuit Library hosted a 5 year project event last summer to celebrate project/partner achievements.
 The project goal is to improve water quality by reducing nutrients and bacteria entering coastal waters from stormwater runoff.
 Funding is provided by the U.S. Environmental Protection Agency, Restore America’s Estuaries Southeast New England Program Watershed, and the MA Office of Coastal Zone Management.
 The group enjoyed a few presentations at the library and then headed off to view a couple of sites.

 Photo by Gerald Beetham